Bilalm354/kart-racer/README.md

 ## Notes

-x is left and right
+x is left and right /n
-y is forward and back
+y is forward and back, /n
 z is up and down

 ## Planning